Fate of Newberry in the Balance

 It should be incumbent on as many Newberry residents as possible who oppose these projects to attend this meeting in Daggett to dilute local enthusiasm from a community which, expecting trivial benefits from these projects, appears to support both of them to the detriment of neighboring communities, and to counter the specious arguments that will inevitably be presented by developers and their attorneys.

-Not to be outdone, in early May there will be an attempt by County Planning to revise and degrade the language of the Renewable Energy Conservation Element (RECE), which is a document to be added to the County Development Code outlining the approval process for solar projects.
+Not to be outdone, in late May there will be an attempt by County Planning to revise and degrade the language of the Renewable Energy Conservation Element (RECE), which is a document to be added to the County Development Code outlining the approval process for solar projects.

 Original language in the RECE, from August of 2017 prohibited development of utility-oriented renewable energy projects in Rural Living (RL) land use districts throughout the County as well as other areas where they may be prohibited by local community plans.
 Newberry contains many RL parcels interspersed with other land use types.